-These events correspond to the main program creating the sin thread and the sin thread beginning to execute in the sine_thread routine.
+These events correspond to the sin thread executing the work function.

 NightTrace provides "tool-tip" displays of additional data when you hover the mouse cursor over various areas of the display.
 For the Events panel, the tool-tip text is dependent on which row and column you hover over.